karimarttila/clojure/clj-ring-cljs-reagent-demo/simple-server/README.md

 See instructions in [lein-ring documentation](https://github.com/weavejester/lein-ring).

+#### Connect to Remote REPL using Cursive REPL

+Very simple: Just create a remote REPL configuration with hostname: localhost, and port 55444.

 ### Static Code Analysis

 You can use [Eastwood](https://github.com/jonase/eastwood) for static code analysis.
 Add Eastwood plugin to your home profile as instructed in Eastwood documentation.
 Then give command: